About and Contact

 Flock of Tea Cosy

 As a tea-drinker I became casually obsessed with building a better tea cosy.
 One that would keep the pot warm as well as fit my rather spare design aesthetic which definitely isn’t all Victorian flowery.
 Felt is an amazing fabric — it’s been around for millenia and really holds the heat.
 I made them for my friends.
 Now I’m making them for sale — a whole flock of tea cosies.
 You won’t find these for sale anywhere but on-line, directly to you, the tea drinker.
-The cosies are designed and handmade in Canada — besides getting a tea cosy that really earns its keep you’re supporting fair-trade for a North American artisan.
-Nice.
+The cosies are designed and handmade in Canada — besides getting a tea cosy that really earns its keep you’re supporting a North American craftsperson.
+Thanks!

 We’re in love with these tea cozies created by Michaelle McLean of Flock of Tea Cosy…We thoroughly endorse her efforts to bring the traditional art of tea-drinking into the modern era.
 (Lydia Lee)Remodelista